-In the United States, 2 colleges are offering Direct Entry Midwifery certificates or associate's degree programs.
-The 2023 average tuition & fees of the vocational program is $4,571 for state residents and $7,325 for out-of-state students.
+In the United States, 3 colleges are offering Direct Entry Midwifery certificates or associate's degree programs.
+The 2024 average tuition & fees of the Direct Entry Midwifery vocational program is $4,796 for state residents and $9,434 for out-of-state students.

 A program that prepares individuals to provide pre-natal, natural birth, and immediate postpartum care to pregnant women in jurisdictions licensing direct (non-nursing) training for midwives.
 Includes instruction in basic obstetrics, women's health, fetal development, childbirth education, maternal nutrition and health, labor support, natural childbirth, postpartum support, prebirth counseling and risk screening, management of obstetric emergencies, patient referral, applicable regulations, and professional standards and ethics